getfem/getfem/doc/sphinx/source/userdoc/model.rst

 The method return the index of the brick in the model.
 The call of this method is rather complex because it can be adapted to many situations.
-The construction of a new brick should be accompagned to the definition of a function that add the new brick to the model calling this method and more simple to use.
+The construction of a new brick should be accompagned to the definition of a function that adds the new brick to the model calling this method and more simple to use.

 For instance, for the simple Laplacian brick described above, this function can be